'I'm Going To Risk It:' CBS2 Finds Many Subway Riders Still Not Wearing Masks As MTA Starts Issuing Fines

 Mask compliance on the rails is taking a dip in New York.
 Latest surveys show it’s approximately 94% on board buses, 87% on subways, 92% on the Long Island Rail Road and 95% on Metro-North.

-Back in 2020, MTA mask compliance was at almost 100%.READ MORE: Storm Watch: Flash Flood Watch Issued As Heavy Rain Approaches
+Back in 2020, MTA mask compliance was at almost 100%.READ MORE: NYC Teacher, Principal Unions Warn Of School Staffing Shortages When Vaccine Mandate Takes Effect; De Blasio Says Substitutes Standing By

 “It’s a public health crisis right now, and I think people should be taking some responsibility for it on the individual level,” Upper East Side resident Susmi C. said.